Luke8218/Assignment4FoP/README.md

-# Lego Set Collection Manager
+# LEGO Set Collection Manager

 This assignment project allows users to manage and organise LEGO collections.
 Users can create and manage multiple LEGO collections, track individual sets, and maintain information about minifigures.